MajidMehrnia/EV-HeatPump-Simulink-GT/README.md

 ![Refrig_System](https://github.com/user-attachments/assets/bdc71a1a-0043-4013-a684-7a9282a2def7)

 In this project, due to CPU limitations, only the compressor model of GT-SUITE was linked to Simulink.
 The figure below illustrates the virtual vehicle developed using Simscape and its add-on products.
-The model comprises five subsystems:
-**Electric Powertrain**, **Driveline**, **Refrigerant Cycle**, **Coolant Cycle**, and **Cabin Cycle**.
-The control algorithms are implemented in Simulink and are contained in the **Controls** subsystem.

 ![Sim_diagram](https://github.com/user-attachments/assets/9ac5de1f-6cb7-4017-9ff3-9ec4309d36f7)